10 Major Ports In China

 1. What is the port of Shanghai famous for?

-Port of Shanghai is the world’s busiest port in cargo tonnage and consists of a deepsea port and a river port.
-It is one of the four port-cities around the globe to be categorized as a megacity.
+The Port of Shanghai is the world’s busiest port in cargo tonnage.
+It consists of a deepsea port and a river port.
+It is one of four port cities worldwide to be categorized as a megacity.

-2. Is Shekou and Shenzen port the same?
+2. Are Shekou and Shenzen ports the same?

-Shekou container facility is just a part of the enormous Shenzen port complex.
-Shekou is also one of the main fruit importing cities of the south Chinese region.
+The Shekou container facility is just part of the enormous Shenzen port complex.
+Shekou is also one of the main fruit-importing cities in the South Chinese region.

 3. Where is the Ningbo-Zhoushan port?

-It is located in Ningbo and Zhoushan, on the coast of the East China Sea, in Zheijiang province, on the southeast end of Hangzhou Bay, across which it faces the municipality of Shanghai.
+It is located in Ningbo and Zhoushan, on the coast of the East China Sea, in Zhejiang province, on the southeast end of Hangzhou Bay, across which it faces the municipality of Shanghai.

 4. How many berths are in port Guangzhou?

-It has more than 4,500 berths and 2400 anchorage points and is close to the base for Nansha Wetland Park.
-There are large storage spaces, bonded warehouses, customs checkpoints, and logistics centres, handling agricultural produce, industrial goods, machinery, oil, steel ore, minerals, automobile parts etc.
+It has more than 4,500 berths and 2,400 anchorage points and is close to Nansha Wetland Park’s base.
+There are ample storage spaces, bonded warehouses, customs checkpoints, and logistics centres, handling agricultural produce, industrial goods, machinery, oil, steel ore, minerals, automobile parts, etc.

 5. What is the largest port in North China?

-The Port of Tianjin is the largest in North China and is the principal maritime gateway to Beijing.
-It lies on the Haie river estuary’s western banks of Bohai bay.
+The Port of Tianjin is the largest in North China and the principal maritime gateway to Beijing.
+It lies on the Haie River estuary’s western banks of Bohai Bay.

 You might also like to read: